Indiana vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Second Round

 Indiana Performance Insights

+- Indiana is giving up 55.8 points per game this season in home games, which is 10 fewer points than it is allowing in away games (65.8).

-- On offense, the Hoosiers have struggled over their last 10 games, scoring 79.8 points per contest over that span as opposed to the 81.3 they've put up over the course of this season.
+- The Hoosiers' offense has been less effective over their last 10 games, scoring 79.8 points a contest compared to the 81.3 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.